-Sr No. Name of Members Designation in ulars of idance
+Sr Name of Designation Particulars of of attendance

-Committee Number of total meeting held No. of meetings attended by the Member
+No. Members in Committee Number of total meeting held No. of meetings attended by the Member

 1. Mr. Ajay Sukhwani Chairman 1 1

 2. Mr. Omkar Herlekar Member 1 1

 3. Mr. Mithun Jadhav Member 1 1

 4. Ms. Manali Bhagtani Member 1 1